stefanwinkel/katacoda-scenarios/docker_defense_401/step3.md

 If the process listens on ports, they'll be listened on the host interface and mapped to the container.

+Avoid using --net=host flag.
 The network namespace isolates both the interfaces and the routing table, so the routing information is independent of the IP routing table on the host.

 ## Advanced